phanhieu2507/saa-03/docs/data_transfer/StorageGateway.md

 - dataset on premise, backups are schedules to [[S3]]

 ### Tape Gateway
-- uses Virtual Tape libray
+- uses Virtual Tape library
+- iscsi interface
 - for backup processes using physical Tapes
 - can send directly into [[S3]] Glacier

 ## Hardware appliance
 - Can be bought from amazon.com
-- Is a harware which will be your gateway (like a firewall)
+- Is a hardware which will be your gateway (like a firewall)
+- work with volumn gateway, tape gate way,file gateway